rickosborne/potionomics-brute/README.md

 what they sound like.
 They will have a prefix which is calculated from your other options, which you can override with `--prefix`.

+You can also specify `--stable`, a stability cutoff percent, which controls how many recipes end up in the `*-stable.tsv` file.
+The default is `95`.
+If you set it to `100`, then only the `perfect` file will be created, and the Ingredients list will be further reduced to only ones which can provide exactly the correct necessary magimins.

 If you're not familiar with `.tsv` files, they are just tab-delimited text spreadsheets.
 You can open them in Numbers, Excel, Google Sheets, etc.
 The column names are self-explanatory.